By Audley Botswana specialist Déanna

 Where to stay in Moremi Wildlife Reserve

-Camp Okuti is a stylish property with five rooms based on traditional mosasa reed houses.
+Camp Okuti is a stylish property with seven rooms based on traditional mosasa reed houses.
 They have both indoor and outdoor showers and private teak decks facing the Maunachira River.
 Two-bedroom family mosasas accommodate families with children aged seven and over.

 Camp Okuti, Moremi Wildlife Reserve

 Khwai Private Reserve